Al-Juwayni: Students

-Al-Juwayni was the teacher of one of the most influential scholars in the Islamic tradition, al-Ghazali.
+Al-Ghazali was the foremost pupil of Al-Juwayni and who became one of the most influential scholars in the Islamic history.
 Following are some of the famous remarks of al-Juwayni towards al-Ghazali:

 Death

-He died of jaundice and was buried at his home after a huge crowd attended his funeral.
+He died of liver disease and was buried at his home after a huge crowd attended his funeral.
 Unrestrained demonstration of sorrow by four hundred of his over-zealous students lasted for days in Khurasan.
-Ibn 'Asakir said: "I believe that the marks of his hard work and striving in Allah's Religion shall endure until the rising of the Hour."
+Ibn Asakir said: "I believe that the marks of his hard work and striving in Allah's religion shall endure until the rising of the Hour."

 Doctrine

 Al-Juwayni, a Sunni jurist and Mutakallim, or scholar engaged in the study of theological principles, spent his life deciphering between what a Muslim ought and ought not to do.
 He was said to be stubborn and unaccepting of any legal speculation whatsoever.
 His basic principle was that the law should not be left to speculation on any grounds.
 Rather, texts hold the answers to any possible legal debate in some capacity or another.
-He was a master of the Quran and Hadith texts in addition to being well versed in the particular school of Shafi'i and theological practices of the Ash'arite persuasion.

 Reception

 Ibn Asakir said: "the Glory of Islam, absolute Imam of all imams, main authority in the Law, whose leadership is agreed upon East and West, whose immense merit is the consensus of Arabs and non-Arabs, upon the like of whom none set eyes before or after."
 Al-Kawthari said: "whose work forms the connecting link between the respective methods of the Salaf and Khalaf."

 Al-Bakhirzi made a comparison of Al-Juwanyi's to Al-Shafi'i and Al-Muzani in jurisprudence, Al-Asmaʿi in manners, Al-Hasan al-Basri in preaching eloquence, and Al-Ash'ari in speculative theology.
-Ibn 'Asakir replied and said: "Truly he is above that by far."
+Ibn Asakir replied and said: "Truly he is above that by far."
 Ibn al-Subki said: "Whoever thinks that there is anyone in the Four Schools that comes near his clarity of speech has no knowledge of him."